jlelli19/Tinkr/README.md

-# Tinkr
+# Gnarly Bros Media
-Social Media Platform for Drones
+Fun, simple, and creative software solutions for your avergae Joe